 - Say your dog’s name (just once!) and wait.

-- When your dog looks towards your face, CLICK, then give them the food treat from your hand.
+- When your dog looks towards your face, CLICK (or say your marker word), then give them the food treat from your hand.
 You just had a successful name recognition cue!

 Pro Tip: What if your dog keeps staring at your hand after you’ve said their name?
 You have a few options: wait them out until they offer eye contact, encourage them to glance at your face by making a non-verbal noise (like a whistle or kissy noise) that will entice them to look, or slowly bring your closed fist towards the center of your forehead to lure eye contact.
 Make sure to click when they make eye contact, so they know that behavior in particular was what got them their treat.